 BMI.
 Body Mass Index (BMI) was calculated using an average of height and weight measurements, after eliminating values that fell outside 48 and 84 inches for height and 80 and 700 pounds for weight, or outside 5% of the patient’s median height measurement and 10% of the patient’s median weight measurement.
 BMI was classified into 5 categories: not overweight or obese (<25.0 kg/m2), overweight (25.0 to <30.0 kg/m2), class 1 obese (30.0 to <35.0 kg/m2), class 2 obese (35.0 to <40.0 kg/m2) and class 3 obese (>40.0 kg/m2).

-Financial class.
-Financial class was defined as the most frequent codified billing method for each patient (ties were broken by recency), and was re-leveled into three groups: Private Insurance, Medicare, and Medicaid.
+Health Insurance Type.
+Health Insurance Type was defined as the most frequent codified billing method for each patient (ties were broken by recency), and was re-leveled into three groups: Private Insurance, Medicare, and Medicaid.

 Smoking status.
 Smoking status was assigned into groups Never, Quit, Passive, Yes based on a report provided by PDS that is based on the full historical smoking data for each patient.
 Because only 81 patients were identified as having Passive exposure due to secondhand smoke, these patients were reclassified into the Never category.